FAMILY MEDIATION

 -

-So, you have just separated.
+So, are separated/divorcing.
 Where do you both live?
 Who stays in the familial/joint home?
 And who has to find somewhere else to go?
+Will you have to sell the house?

 -